Congenital Pulmonary Lymphangiectasia

 English

-Teresa Victoria is a Pediatric Radiologist in Boston, Massachusetts.
+Teresa Victoria is a Pediatric Radiologist practicing medicine in Boston, Massachusetts.
 Dr. Victoria is rated as a Distinguished provider by MediFind in the treatment of Congenital Pulmonary Lymphangiectasia.
-Her top areas of expertise are Congenital Pulmonary Lymphangiectasia, Omphalocele, Diaphragmatic Hernia, and Aicardi-Goutieres Syndrome.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Congenital Pulmonary Lymphangiectasia, Omphalocele, Diaphragmatic Hernia, and Aicardi-Goutieres Syndrome.

 Learn about our expert tiers